 - Shake out any excess water and let it air out for a few minutes.

 Normally, soap could leave an unpleasant taste in your tank, but you can use it on stubborn flavors.
 Just make sure you scrub well to get all the soap out.
 A better alternative to soap is soaking your tank in some cheap vodka for an hour and then rinsing it out.
 If you want to take it a step further, you can buy an ultrasonic jewelry cleaner for around $35.
-Just make sure you don’t wash your coil head with any type of cleaner.
+Just make sure you don’t wash your coil head with any cleaner.

 It’s not always easy to clean out your tank, especially when you’re on the go or at work.
-In many cases, it’s not necessary to clean your tank unless you’re vaping a strong flavor like menthol, cinnamon or coffee.
+In many cases, it’s not necessary to clean your tank unless you’re vaping a strong flavor like menthol, cinnamon, or coffee.
 Those flavors will stick around in your tank and coil heads for a long time.

 Change or Clean Your Coil Heads